Magnetic thin films - Near-field optical microscopy

 Building Department of Physics

-Our activities lie in the field of experimental solid-state physics, with the following areas of focus:
+Our activities lie in the field of experimental solid-state physics, with the following core areas:

-We examine growth and magnetic properties using films that are just a few atomic layers thick.
-The group uses a range of different methods to do so, including electron diffraction and rotation of light polarization in the Kerr effect.
-Another project deals with the properties of nanoparticles and films made up of them.
+We examine growth and magnetic properties of films that are just a few atomic layers thick.
+A range of different methods is used for analysis, including electron diffraction and rotation of light polarization by polar Kerr effect.

-In this method, the electromagnetic field emitted by the end of a glass fiber is used as a probe.
-We have been developing microscopes of this type for years, using them to examine magnetic and optical properties on a scale of nanometers.
-This method is also ideally suited to examining biological systems.
-Its potential is being explored through various collaborative projects.
+In this method, the electromagnetic field emitted by the tapered end of a glass fiber is used as a probe.
+We have been developing such microscopes for years,using them to examine magnetic and optical properties on a nanometer scale.
+The method is also ideally suited to examining biological systems.